Diathermy.

 Alternative arrangements, e.g. supplying the current via an operating laparoscope, will do the same.

-The “stray” current flowing in the cannula will try to return to the pad attached to the patient’s thigh, just like the current from the probe itself.
+The stray current flowing in the cannula will try to return to the pad attached to the thigh of the patient, just like the current from the probe itself.

 It will travel via any tissue with which it is in contact.